Other news

 The clear advantage of using this arrangement is that the management function will lie with a professional management company that will have experience in managing developments.

-There are, however, a number of disadvantages, including the enforceability of covenants issue mentioned above by and with the floating management company.
+There are, however, a number of disadvantages, including the enforceability of the covenants issue mentioned above by and with the floating management company.
 In addition, the landlord will remain liable to the tenants under the covenant in the lease to carry out the management company obligations should the management company fail to do so, and if the developer landlord is not satisfied with the performance of the management company and the management company is joined as a party to the lease, it will be difficult to change the management company.

-Associated company under the control of the developer
+The associated company under the control of the developer

 With this arrangement the developer can either: